Bill Gates

 Biography of Bill Gates

-Bill Gates, whose full name is William Henry Gates, is an entrepreneur and the founder of Microsoft, responsible for the groundbreaking operating systems, MS-DOS and Windows.
+Bill Gates, born William Henry Gates, is the entrepreneur who founded Microsoft and created the revolutionary operating systems MS-DOS and Windows.
 He has topped the list of the world's wealthiest individuals 18 times.
-A significant portion of his income is devoted to philanthropy.
+He dedicates a massive portion of his wealth to philanthropy.
 Net worth: $133 billion.

 Pictured: Bill Gates